 While a professional home stager would be an ideal candidate to offer suggestions, their services can be expensive.
 Consider asking a trusted friend or neighbor to walk through your home and advise on what to change to appeal to a potential buyer.
-There’s a good chance the prospective homeowner already used a mortgage calculator to determine their max budget.
-In the meantime, here are a few inexpensive ways to get your house ready to compete in today’s real estate market.
+There’s a good chance the prospective homeowner already used a mortgage calculator to determine their maximum budget, so if they are looking at your home they are most likely a serious buyer.
+Be sure your house is ready to sell before the for sale sign is staked in your yard.
+In the meantime, here are a few inexpensive things you can do to get your home up to par ready and ready to compete in today’s real estate market.

 1. Curb Appeal